lakesareadesign/multi.pass/content/themes_genesis/magazine-pro/README.txt

 1. Upload the Magazine Pro theme folder via FTP to your wp-content/themes/ directory.
 (The Genesis parent theme needs to be in the wp-content/themes/ directory as well.)
 2. Go to your WordPress dashboard and select Appearance.
 3. Activate the Magazine Pro theme.
 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.
-To set up the theme like the demo, please visit http://my.studiopress.com/setup/magazine-theme/.
+To set up the theme like the demo, please visit http://my.studiopress.com/documentation/magazine-pro-theme/.

-THEME COLORS
-Magazine Pro Blue - #469bd1
-Magazine Pro Green - #3fbd85
-Magazine Pro Orange - #ff7256
-Magazine Pro Red - #e8554e

 WIDGET AREAS
 Header Right - This is the widgeted area that appears after the title area section of the header.